nxbwork/verbose-bassoon/README.md

 - And more...

 ### Card Payments
-- Multiple payment processors via PayGate.to
+- Multiple payment processors available
 - Dynamic processor selection based on amount
 - Secure payment processing
+- Note: Stripe is available for North America only

 ## Project Structure